-When I started writing white papers for B2B technology companies, I made the false assumption that all of my potential clients knew exactly what a white paper is.
+When I started writing white papers for B2B technology companies, I made the false assumption that all of my potential clients knew exactly what a one was.

 The assumption was my mistake.
 That’s because the term “white paper” means different things to different people.